hassanhibbert/MaskIt/README.md

 ## Installation

-You can download this script by using bower and running this command: `bower install mask-it --save`
+You can download MaskIt with bower and running: `bower install mask-it --save`

 ## Setup